Hellbufl/celestial/README.md

 There are two types of filters marked by the little up-arrow.
 If you activate the filter mode on a collection, that collection will only accept a new path if it is faster than all paths in that collection.
 You can also set the filter on a specific time by right clicking on it.
 Now only paths faster than this time will be accepted and the filter will stay fixed.

+# Troubleshooting
+Windows Defender might prevent the game from running whith the mod installed.
+I currently don't know what to do about this so you'll have to make an exception for the NieR:Autonata folder for the time being.
+Google Chrome will not even download the dll.

 <!--
 ### Separate Paths